Steffan Lewis: Political career

 Lewis was a town councillor in Blackwood and was the Plaid candidate for the 2006 Blaenau Gwent by-election to the House of Commons, coming third with 6.5% of the vote.
 He then worked with the party in the National Assembly for Wales, and wrote speeches for Leanne Wood during her leadership of the party.
 He stood for election in Blaenau Gwent again in 2015 and came fourth of six candidates with 9% of the vote.

 In 2015, he was chosen as the top candidate for Plaid Cymru in the South East Wales region and was elected to the National Assembly for Wales in the 2016 election as its youngest-ever member.
 He succeeded Jocelyn Davies, for whom he had previously worked as a communications officer.
 He was made the party's Secretary for External Affairs and led the response to Brexit.

 Illness and death

 Just one year after having taken his seat in the National Assembly, Lewis was diagnosed with bowel cancer in December 2017.
 It was found that the disease had already spread to other parts of his body, and he was not expected to recover.
-Despite his illness, he continued his work as a minister and as Plaid Cymru's Brexit spokesman.
-He also spoke openly about fighting the illness and how he was coping.
+He spoke openly about fighting the illness and how he was coping.

 He died at Ystrad Fawr Hospital in Ystrad Mynach on 11 January 2019.
 Tributes were paid to him from all parties in the Assembly.

 Adam Price, leader of Plaid Cymru said:

 He was succeeded by Delyth Jewell, who had been second on Plaid's list in the region at the 2016 election.

 His funeral was scheduled for 25 January at St Luke's Church, Abercarn, followed by burial at the local cemetery.